NCSUMobiles/Spring12-Sustain/README.md

 4. A map is displayed which displays a the user's location and pins at the location of each POI.
 Tapping a pin displays the name and address of the POI selected.

 ## To do
-1. The data is currently hardcoded into the app.
-This needs to be pulled from a JSON data service (service and data processing have not been started on).
-2. Support needs to be added to walk through the tour in order.
+1. Support needs to be added to walk through the tour in order.
-3. The interface as a whole needs significant work.
-4. The detail view needs to be prettied up a bit (different background, for starters).
-5. Loading the map view can take a bit and freezes the UI.
+2. Loading the map view can take a bit and freezes the UI.
 Find out if this can be done async.
-6. POI buttons should be transparent in proportion to their distance from the user.
-7. Update list of features.
+3. Update list of features.
-8. Add an introductory screen explaining what AR is, what the tour is, and how to get started.
+4. Add an introductory screen explaining what AR is, what the tour is, and how to get started.